mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 As a result, the signature over the parent hash in each member's leaf
-effectively signs the subtree containing the leaf for which that leaf was the
+effectively signs the subtree of the tree that hasn't been changed since that
-last member to make a change.
-A new member joining the group uses these parent
+leaf was last changed in an UpdatePath.
+A new member joining the group uses
-hashes to verify that the parent nodes in the tree were set by members of the
+these parent hashes to verify that the parent nodes in the tree were set by
-group, not chosen by an external attacker.
-For an example of how this works,
+members of the group, not chosen by an external attacker.
+For an example of how
-see {{th-ph-interaction}}.
+this works, see {{th-ph-interaction}}.

 Consider a ratchet tree with a non-blank parent node P and children D and S (for
 "parent", "direct path", and "sibling"), with D and P in the direct path of a